ndy-s/puppet-browser/README.md

 <img src="https://raw.githubusercontent.com/ndy-s/puppet-browser/main/assets/preview.gif" alt="Puppet Browser Demo">

 ## How It Works?
 At first, I thought it would be easy to just embed a browser in an iframe, but many sites including Google services prevent that for security reasons.
 So I had to find another way, and that's when I discovered Puppeteer, which is usually used for automated browser testing.
 The server launches a Chromium browser (or Chrome, if installed) in the background using Puppeteer.
 I use [chrome-launcer](https://www.npmjs.com/package/chrome-launcher) to detect if Chrome is installed.
-If not, it falls back to the bundled Chromium from .
+If not, it falls back to the bundled Chromium from Puppeteer.

 ### Screenshot Capture & Streaming
 Here's roughly how it works.
-The  browser runs in the background and loads the pages you want to use.
+The Puppeteer browser runs in the background and loads the pages you want to use.
 The server captures screenshots periodically and sends those images to the client using [Socket.IO](https://socket.io/).
 The capture loop runs about every 100 milliseconds, which usually gives a frame rate between 5 and 10 frames per second depending on the page and network.

 <img src="https://raw.githubusercontent.com/ndy-s/puppet-browser/main/assets/diagram.png" alt="System Diagram" width="500">